For off-campus access to library-subscribed materials:

-2) Install the EZPROXY Bookmarklet.
+2) Install the EZPROXY Bookmarklet (instructions below).
 At the journal article page, click on the bookmarklet you've created.
 You will be prompted to login with your network ID and PW to access the content.

 How to install the EZPROXY Bookmarklet

-Google Chrome users: Drag the EZPROXY Button above to your bookmark bar.
+Google Chrome users: Drag the orange EZPROXY Button above to your bookmark bar.

-Firefox users: Right-click on the EZPROXY Button above and select "Bookmark This Link".
+Firefox users: Right-click on the orange EZPROXY Button above and select "Bookmark This Link".

-Safari users: Drag the EZPROXY Button above to your Toolbar.
+Safari users: Drag the orange EZPROXY Button above to your Toolbar.

-Internet Explorer Users: Right-click on the EZPROXY Button above and select "Add to Favourites".
+Internet Explorer Users: Right-click on the orange EZPROXY Button above and select "Add to Favourites".

 For all the above browsers, you can edit/rename the bookmark.

 This is a KAUST University Library Subject Guide.
-It serves to provide easy navigation and access to KAUST library resources by providing the most useful links and resources within this subject area.
+It provides easy navigation and access to KAUST library resources by providing the most useful links and resources in this subject area.